frankshearar/Home/NuGet-Sign-Command.md

  **3.** Do we need to add retry mechanism for the timestamper service?
   Number of retries to get a timestamp for the signature.
-  Delay (in seconds) between the retries to get a timestamp for the signature.
+  Delay (in seconds) between the retries to get a timestamp for the signature _No.
+Looked cloasely at singtool and realized that they do not have a mechanism for retry._

 ## Feedback
 Please use the [tracking issue](https://github.com/NuGet/Home/issues/5907) to provide feedback or any questions that you might have.
 Thanks!